Open positions

 WHAT TO DO IF YOU BELIEVE DISCRIMINATION OCCURRED

 There are strict time limits for filing employment discrimination charges.
-To preserve the EEOC's ability to act on your behalf and protect your right to file a private lawsuit if needed, you must contact the EEOC promptly if you suspect discrimination:
+To preserve the EEOC’s ability to act on your behalf and protect your right to file a private lawsuit if needed, you should contact the U.S. Equal Employment Opportunity Commission (EEOC) promptly if you suspect discrimination:

-If You Are Selected to Join La Colonia Medical Center, Inc. and Its Subsidiaries, You will be required to complete Form I-9, as mandated by the U.S. Department of Homeland Security (DHS).
+If you are selected to join La Colonia Medical Center, Inc. and its subsidiaries, you will be required to complete Form I-9, as mandated by the U.S. Department of Homeland Security (DHS).
+Form I-9 is used to verify the identity and employment authorization of all individuals hired to work in the United States.

-Form I-9 is used to verify the identity and employment authorization of individuals hired to work in the United States.
-All U.S. employers must ensure proper completion of Form I-9 for each individual they hire, including citizens and non-citizens.
-Both employees and employers (or authorized representatives) must complete the form.
-Employees must attest to their employment authorization and provide acceptable documents to verify their identity and authorization.
-Employers must examine the documents presented by the employee to ensure they are genuine and relate to the employee, recording this information on Form I-9.
+All employees and employers (or authorized representatives) must complete the form.
+Employees must attest to their employment authorization and provide acceptable documents to verify identity and eligibility.
+Employers must examine the documents to ensure they are genuine and relate to the employee, recording this information on Form I-9.
+A list of acceptable documents is included on the form’s last page.

-A list of acceptable documents is included on the form's last page.
-Employers must retain Form I-9 for a specified period and make it available for inspection by authorized government officials.
-Note: State agencies and some agricultural recruiters and referrers may also be required to use Form I-9.
+Employers must retain Form I-9 for the required period and make it available for inspection by authorized government officials.
+Note: State agencies and certain agricultural recruiters or referrers may also be required to use Form I-9.